 This SFR describes the output of the Prove service provided by the DSC.
 The evidence of validity or authenticity, or other evidence derived, is expected to be processed by the RoT for Measurement.
 Additionally, the use of a RoT for Reporting presupposes a logging capability or other means of generating state information that could be conveyed to external entities.
-Therefore, FDP_DAU.1.1/Prove must be selected if-and-only-if the RoT for Measurement and the RoT for Reporting are both selected in FPT_ROT_EXT.1.1.
+Therefore, FDP_DAU.1.1/Prove must be claimed if-and-only-if Root of Trust for Measurement and Root of Trust for Reporting are both selected in FPT_ROT_EXT.1.1.
 An 'authenticated user' in the sense of the selection in FDP_DAU.1.1/Prove means a user who has been authenticated by the DSC according to the mechanisms of FIA_UAU.5.